Street trading in Rushcliffe is only allowed on certain streets.

 - You are unsuitable to hold a licence due to any previous convictions or other reasons

-- You have previously failed to pay fees due under another street trading licence.
+- You have previously failed to pay fees due under another street trading consent.

 The online application system will be available soon.